huggingface/course/README.md

 If you get stuck, check out one of the existing chapters -- this will often show you the expected syntax.

 Once you are happy with the content, open a pull request and tag [@lewtun](https://github.com/lewtun) for a review.
 We recommend adding the first chapter draft as a single pull request -- the team will then provide feedback internally to iterate on the content 🤗!

+## 🙌 Acknowledgements

+The structure of this repo and README are inspired by the wonderful [Advanced NLP with spaCy](https://github.com/ines/spacy-course) course.